mozilla-services/heka/docs/source/developing/plugin.rst

         Init(config interface{}) error
     }

-During Heka initialization an instance of every input, filter, and output plugin (and many instances of every decoder) listed in the configuration file will be created.
+During Heka initialization an instance of every plugin listed in the configuration file will be created.
 The TOML configuration for each plugin will be parsed and the resulting configuration object will be passed in to the above specified `Init` method.
-The argument is of type `interface{}`; by default the underlying type will be `*pipeline.PluginConfig`, a map object that provides config data as key/value pairs.
+The argument is of type `interface{}`.
+By default the underlying type will be `*pipeline.PluginConfig`, a map object that provides config data as key/value pairs.
 There is also a way for plugins to specify a custom struct to be used instead of the generic `PluginConfig` type (see :ref:`custom_plugin_config`).
 In either case, the config object will be already loaded with values read in from the TOML file, which your plugin code can then use to initialize itself.
+The input, filter, and output plugins will then be started so they can begin processing messages.
+The decoder and encoder instances will be thrown away, with new ones created as needed when requested by input (for decoder) or output (for encoder) plugins.

 As an example, imagine we're writing a filter that will deliver messages to a specific output plugin, but only if they come from a list of approved hosts.